J.D. Blackburn – Nashville, Tenn.

 Hunter Hanks – Nashville, Tenn.

 Also a Lipscomb student athlete, Hunter Hanks was PFM’s first-ever intern.
 He has an eye on making the fishing industry his life-long career home.
 He specializes in social media and content creation.
-He’s part of Lipscomb’s collegiate fishing team.
+He was part of Lipscomb’s first collegiate fishing team.

-A fifth-year senior marketing major, Hanks grew up fishing in and around Jackonsville, FL, mostly in saltwater.
+A recent marketing major graduate, Hanks grew up fishing in and around Jacksonville, FL, mostly in saltwater.
 While in Music City he began scratching the fishing itch in ponds and fell in love with largemouth bass.
 He’s active on Instagram @hunterhanks and brings a youthful enthusiasm to all relationships and projects.
 His focus is on social media and content creation.